HernandezEduin/Python-Email-Notification/README.md

 # Python-Email-Notification
 Simple and handy functions for sending email notifications when simulations are done running.

-To use this code with a gmail account, you must manually [allow a less secure access](https://myaccount.google.com/lesssecureapps).
-By turning the switch ON you will be giving Python access to your account.
+To use this code with a gmail account, you must set a 2-step verification and then generate an App Password, for more information refer to [Create & use App Passwords](https://support.google.com/accounts/answer/185833).
+The App Password is the 16-character code in the yellow bar on your device.
+Copy this password into the email_config.ini file.
 If you don’t change this setting, when running the code later, you’ll get an error message like below:

     SMTPAuthenticationError: (535, b'5.7.8 Username and Password not accepted.
 Learn more at\n5.7.8  https://support.google.com/mail/?p=BadCredentials - gsmtp')